SAP-samples/abap-platform-rap630/README.md

 ## Description

-This repository contains the material for the RAP hands-on workshop called _RAP630 - Use ABAP Cloud for developer extensibility_.
+This repository contains the material for the RAP hands-on workshop called _RAP630 - Use ABAP Cloud for developer extensibility_ where _Developer Extensibility_ is used.

 Developer extensibility as defined by SAP basically encompasses two activities